artbrock/artbrock.com/targeted-currencies/_vision.md

 - Computer Science
 - Biology / Environmental Science

-We’ve been identifying the dynamics of currencies and building the tools to implement them for diverse applications and communities.
+We've been identifying the dynamics of currencies and building the tools to implement them for diverse applications and communities.

 ## Essential Components to Build a Market